andyatkinson/andyatkinson.github.io/coaching.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Best rails, Postgres and performance consultant you can find. 🚀 <a href="https://t.co/rUwwvxqXfU">https://t.co/rUwwvxqXfU</a></p>&mdash; Shao | 少蒙 (@randomor) <a href="https://twitter.com/randomor/status/1744804349602304005?ref_src=twsrc%5Etfw">January 9, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Let's Talk

-For your first scheduled and pre-paid session, we'd dive straight into the problems you're facing.

-If you have questions prior to that, please [contact me](/contact) by email and I will typically respond within a couple of days.

-If you're considering a [consulting](/consulting) engagement, I offer a no obligation 30 minute discovery call.

 If you're ready to book a coaching session, please reserve a time using the calendar below!